 The second stop of the day was at Rockefeller Center to see the city from the observation deck of the Comcast building.
 I was told this was the best place to see the city.
 I understood why when we got there.
 Rockefeller is a very tall building, but it is not the most beautiful building in all of New York.
 From the top of the Rock, you can get an awesome view of the Empire State building, the Chrysler building, and even a far-off glance of the Statue of Liberty.

-One thing that kept me getting through the days was taking breaks to refuel.
+I was surprised how much hotter it was in NY than Boston.
+One thing that kept me getting through the hot days was taking breaks to refuel.
 Getting food and especially water in me was essential.
 That’s why I was glad when Andrew’s friends (Kelli and Ringo) came to show us the food scene in Hell’s Kitchen.

 We obviously didn’t have enough time in the city for me to get a comprehensive sense of New York’s food scene.
 However, pizza seemed just about as big of a New York thing as any.
 We each picked out a pizza to eat with our beers.

 Both myself and Ringo picked out “The Roza.”
 This pizza had portobello mushrooms, garlic, roasted poblano peppers, provolone, sprinkled over a marinara sauce.
 This was the second night in a row where I was enticed to chose a vegetarian dish over a meat dish.
 I considered getting the “El Porco Loco” with pancetta, pork sausage, and chilies, but I truly love poblano peppers.
 I didn’t want something too heavy that would put me to sleep during the show.